 Any new activities you can think of to do on your own or with your loved ones are crucial at this time to get your mind off the current sadness of the world and giving your mind time to recharge and replenish your energy.

 What I noticed is that Covid-19 pandemic bring up very similar reactions to the earthquake of 1989.
-I feel as if the ground is shaking beneath us, but instead of only 15 seconds it is rattling us everyday and we are all trying our best to stay standing and to not fall over.
+I feel as if the ground is shaking beneath me, but instead of only 15 seconds it is constantly triggering everyday and we are all trying our best to stay standing and to not fall over.
 But for how long can we stay in this state of uncertainty?

 All we can do now is to focus on the things that we can control, our own mental and physical health.
 This pandemic may be taking much longer than expected but this is temporary.
 In order to keep our balance and remain standing on shaky grounds, we must remind ourselves to take a break, take a seat, rest, reset and get back up again and again.